telerik/kendo-ui-core/docs/controls/editors/editor/immutable-elements.md

 # Immutable Elements

-The immutable feature enables you to add HTML elements which cannot be edited by the user.
+The immutable feature enables you to add HTML elements that cannot be edited by the user.

 ## Configuration

 ### Enable and Add Immutable Elements

-The immutable elements in the content area are defined by setting the [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/contentEditable) DOM attribute to `false`.
-To make the Editor prevent the user from editing this element, also enable the [`immutables`](/api/javascript/ui/editor#configuration-immutables) option.
+To define the immutable elements in the content area, set the [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/contentEditable) DOM attribute to `false`.
+To make the Editor prevent the user from editing this element, you also need to enable the [`immutables`](/api/javascript/ui/editor#configuration-immutables) option.

 ###### Example